chekeAditya/Android-Interview-Question/Random_Question/Readme.md

     }
     ```

-- What is encapsulation with an example ?
 - What is a final variable ?
     - Final keywod is the non-access specfier that is used to restrict a class, variable, method.
 If we initialize a variable with the final keyword then we cannot modify it later.
     - Final variable → used to create constants.